tnlong311/dart-cs308/documents/4_loops_subroutine.md

 ### do...while loop

-The `do..while loop` us exactly the same as the basic `while loop`, except that it excutes the code block first, then checks the loop condition later.
+The `do..while loop` is exactly the same as the basic `while loop`, except that it excutes the code block first, then checks the loop condition later.

 For example: